 Students explore similarities and differences between themselves and others.
 Students learn to work and play cooperatively.
+Eye to eye contact is taught and encouraged.
+Learning to solve problems using conflict resolution

 Service Learning:

 Students participate in school-wide service projects to promote an awareness of others' needs and to encourage a desire to help others.
 Under the guidance of the teacher, a class will recognize a need for service and will take leadership for implementing a school-wide project.